UNINETTSigma2/documentation/computing/tuning-applications.md

 In the following we will cover application tuning and benchmarking at a general level.
-If you are interested in specific advice or guidance for your particular software, please have a look at the [application specific](../software/appguide.md) pages, locate your application and see if it has a dedicated guide.
+If you are interested in specific advice or guidance for your particular software, please have a look at the {ref}`application specific <appguides>` pages, locate your application and see if it has a dedicated guide.
 If not, and this is of interest to you, please consider contacting us by sending a mail to [support@metacenter](mailto:support@metacenter.no).
 We greatly appreciate any assistance or help in improving this.